DanKinoti/AkanCalculator/README.md

 My application/web page works by assigning an Akan name by using your birthday details and gender.
 I used JavaScript due to its ability to carry out logical operations.
 Problems I faced are like:
-* No user interface.
+* Lack of effecient indexing.
-* does do much apart from basic calculations.
+* Lacks proper styling.
 ***
 ## INSTALLATION
 ***
-To view the app, open the Github Pages link provided below on the README.
+To view the app, open the Github Pages link provided on deployment section .
 Here is a run through of how to set up the application

 * Step 1 : Clone the branch or downloading a ZIP file of the code.
 * Step 2 : The repository, if downloaded as a .zip file will need to be extracted o your preferred location and opened